-During all Shamanic Permaculture Work Study Service sessions we will start the journey with an initiation into the Indigenous Andean tradition of coca.
-Coca leaf can offers energy and nutrition while at the same time supports the group to establish deeper community bonds with each other while also connecting deeper to the native Andean culture.
+During all Shamanic Permaculture Work Study Service sessions we will start the journey with an initiation into the Indigenous Andean tradition of Coca.
+Coca leaves can offer energy and nutrition while at the same time support the group to establish deeper community bonds with each other while also connecting deeper to the native Andean culture.
 Coca leaf ceremonies will be utilized throughout the retreat.

 During specified sessions participants will have the opportunity to receive an initiation in the ancient Amazonian and Andean indigenous traditions of Ayahuasca and Huachuma (San Pedro).
-During these sessions two ceremonies will be offered per month.
+During these sessions a minimum of two ceremonies will be offered per month.
 Additional ceremonies may be possible depending on the flow of projects and interest from the group.
+Please see the specific event listing at our events page here to determine which sessions will include sacred plant work.

-Transformation will be supported by healers and guides who have completed traditional apprenticeships, initiations and serve as intercultural bridges of the timeless planetary wisdom of humanity.
+Transformation will be supported by Roman Hanis (view bio), his apprentices and our core team who serve as intercultural bridges of the timeless planetary wisdom of humanity.
 The healing traditions we work with are uninterrupted and live transmission lineages going back to times immemorial and carrying illuminated reminders from the period of humanity when the ancestors were fully immersed in the primordial enlightened essence of divine intelligence.
 We work with the Sacred and Medicinal Plant medicines as teachers and the spirit of these plants can support us in connecting to deep subtle energies of our body and the interwoven reality surrounding us.

 The ceremonies associated with many sacred plants have been known to reconnect people with Mother Nature, heal from ailments and clear confusions, doubts and obscurations of consciousness for many millennia.
-We encourage our participants to connect with Nature from the inside out and this is a very beneficial way to tap into the source of creative potential in the universe as we know it.
+We encourage our participants to connect with Nature from the inside out and this is a beneficial way to tap into the source of creative potential in the universe as we know it.

 We caution participants against reading too much online about these practices as we have found there is a lot of misunderstanding and misuse of these traditions.
 For more background on the sacred shamanic traditions of Peru we ask that you watch a lecture given by Roman Hanis titled "Knowledge of the Amazon" at the link listed below.
-In addition, we encourage all participants to view the documentary "The Sacred Science" which was filmed at the Paititi Institute's old center in the lower Amazonian basin and more accurately represents the way we work with these traditions.
+In addition, we encourage all participants to view the documentary "The Sacred Science" which was filmed at the Paititi Institute's old center in the lower Amazonian basin and shares a bit about the way we work with these traditions.